samrogerrs/MTRX2700-Assignment-2/minutes/minutes_02_04.md

 - Everyone introduced ourselves and added eachother to this repository

 ### 2. Team Name
-- After some deliberation the team name was decided to be "X"
+- After some deliberation the team name was decided to be "Group 3"

 ### 3. Lab Work
 - The group completed labwork together and completed the tasks from Canvas